 McGraw-Hill Higher Education

-Preparing for the differences between the high school and college workloads is one of the most underrated aspects of making that most important transition.
+Preparing for the differences between the high school and college workloads is one of the most underrated aspects of making the transition from high school to college.
+College requires a lot more independence and self-motivation when it comes to staying on top of your work and turning it in on time.
 Similar to developing a study plan, the best way to begin the preparation is to do research: talk to older students, professors, and family members who have been through college.
 Get their perspectives on what the workload is like in college.
 Then, create a plan.
-Develop a study routine.
+Develop a study routine that best fits your style of learning.
 If students start out staying on top of their work, they’ll be better able to manage throughout the next four years.

 Educational Consultant, Research Psychologist, and Writer